 - Ask for feedback.
 You may already have a clear process to follow, but there’s always room for improvement.
 Ask your freelancers if there is anything process-related they are not happy with.

 Bonus: free Project Management Excel templates you can download

 To help you keep your outsourcing activity on track I have selected some Excel templates you can download for free by simply clicking on the links below:

-Did you like the article?
+Did you like the article about managing a team of freelancers?
 Sign up to the monthly newsletter and never miss a post!

 IRENE CORCHADO RESMELLA is a Spanish translator and content writer based in Oxford.
 A Spanish sworn translator and Chartered Linguist, she specialises in Legal, Marketing and Travel translation.
 Irene combines her linguistic skills with her knowledge of content marketing and a creative mind to help you get the right message across to your Spanish clients.